Texas A&M vs. Auburn NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Texas A&M has combined with its opponents to score more than 49 points in four of nine games this season.

-- Auburn's games have gone over 49 points in five of eight chances this season.
+- Texas A&M's games this season have gone over 49.5 points three of nine times.

-- Saturday's total is 15.5 points lower than the two team's combined 64.5 points per game average.

-- The 35.9 combined points per game that these two squads have allowed this season are 13.1 fewer than the 49 total in this contest.
+- The combined points per game average of the two teams, 64.5, is 15 points greater than Saturday's over/under.

+- This contest's total is 13.6 points above the 35.9 these two squads combine to surrender per game this season.

 Texas A&M Stats and Trends

-- Texas A&M has five wins against the spread in eight games this season.

-- The Aggies are 4-4 ATS when favored by 4.5 points or more this season.
+- The Aggies have an against the spread record of 4-4 in their eight games as a favorite of 4.5 points or more so far this season.

 - Texas A&M's games this year have gone over the total in three out of nine opportunities (33.3%).